LimeChain/matchstick/README.md

 ```
 yarn add matchstick-as
 ```

-### Run
-Just run the following in the root folder of your project:

-`./matchstick <ONE-OR-MORE-TEST-NAMES>`

-For instance, in our [demo-subgraph example](https://github.com/LimeChain/demo-subgraph "demo-subgraph"), the command looks like this:

-`./matchstick gravity`

-**Tip:** You can run all tests at once by simply invoking:
-`./matchstick`

 Now you can jump straight to the [test examples](https://github.com/LimeChain/demo-subgraph/blob/main/tests "examples of tests") in our [demo-subgraph](https://github.com/LimeChain/demo-subgraph "demo-subgraph") and start your journey in Subgraph unit testing!